Shikantaza

 Shikantaza, sometimes called “just sitting,” is the subtle and radically nondual practice at the heart of Soto Zen practice.

 Because shikantaza is so easily misconstrued, at GBZC, we teach shikantaza only after someone has gained substantial familiarity with breath-counting.
-And because it’s so easy to deceive ourselves with a story about “just sitting,” it is absolutely essential to meet with a Zen teacher regularly in order to really plumb the depths of this powerful practice.
+And because it’s so easy to deceive ourselves with a story about “just sitting,” it is often helpful engage in discussions with senior students or meet with a Zen teacher.

 And the best two books to start with are Opening the Hand of Thought by Kosho Uchiyama and Realizing Genjokoan by Shohaku Okumura.